nnellans/terraform-guide/README.md

   }
 }
 ```
 - In the `config` block you specify the storage and state file to connect to, as well as how to authenticate to that storage.
-You can use the same parameters you used for the Remote Backend settings.
+You can use the same parameters you used for the Remote Backend settings
-- Partial config is NOT supported for Remote State Data Sources.
+- Partial config is NOT supported for Remote State Data Sources

 ### Using a Remote State Data Source:
 - `data.teraform_remote_state.<dataSourceName>.outputs.<outputName>`

-## External Data Source
+# External Data Source
 - Provides an interface between Terraform and an external program
 - Example:
   ```terraform